mkrapp/training2025-12/git_local.md

 `git status`

-> [!NOTE]
-> Notice what changes here, and the colour of the files
+*Notice what changes here, and the colour of the files*

-You realise you were told by your manager you have to include your name in the README.md file.
-To do this you can undo the staging, add your name to the file and stage it again.
+You realise, actually, you forgot that learning git is REALLY fun.
+You need to unstage the file, make that change, and re-stage it.

 `git restore --staged README.md`